 Music is a living, breathing gift, and my father was blessed with the rare inspiration that breeds true genius.
 He loved exchanging creative energies with his peers and, especially in his last years, he adored giving his all to his students.
 He’d be giving still, but for the fact that he too quickly used up his heart.
 So…it was left to me and my late mother Evelyn to curate and collate his life and his work in one authoritative (and continually evolving) collection.
 It’s a huge undertaking.

-I’ve been a writer and producer for almost 20 years, and have always wanted to find a compelling way to tell these amazing untold tales, to mine the deeper history of American music through the life of one of its pioneers.
+I’ve been a writer and producer for over 20 years, and have always wanted to find a compelling way to tell these amazing untold tales, to mine the deeper history of American music through the life of one of its pioneers.